 His appointment to the astronaut team took place in 1990.
 Just like Sigmund Jähn 14 years before him, Ewald trained at the Yuri A. Gagarin Cosmonaut Training Center at Swjosdny Gorodok (Star City) outside Moscow.
 It was in 1997, during the Russo/German Mir '97 mission that he had the chance to travel to space: Ewald took off aboard the Russian Soyuz TM 25 on 10 February as a scientific cosmonaut and spent 18 days aboard Russia's Mir space station.

-Klaus-Dietrich Flade was born on 23 August 1952 in Büdesheim, near the Belgian border.
+Klaus-Dietrich Flade was born on 23 August 1952 in Büdesheim, near Frankfurt.
 He served in the military from 1974 to 1976 where he completed both his officer and aircraft mechanics training.
 He then studied for a degree in Aerospace Engineering at the University of the Federal Armed Forces in Munich.

 On 26 April 1993 the Germans Ulrich Walter and Hans Schlegel took off on the 'D2' mission.
 Many of the experiments augmented the D1 mission undertaken seven years previously.
 After concluding the mission, Walter returned to Germany where he headed the development of DLR's German satellite imaging database for four years.

 "I'll be flying on that," is what Reinhard Furrer said in 1978, before applying to the German Test and Research Institute for Aviation and Spaceflight (Deutsche Forschungs- und Versuchsanstalt für Luft- und Raumfahrt; DFVLR – a precursor of present-day DLR) to become a scientific astronaut on the first German Spacelab mission, executed with NASA.
 He was proved correct: the Austrian left behind 699 rivals.